Andreas-Ziegler22/iTunes-right-menu/README.md

 # Itunes CSS-tab

-Just training with HTML, CSS and javaScript
+Just training with HTML, CSS and javaScript ✅

+Sometimes is not so easy to get some concept  best practices to improve is on training.

+my next step might be local storage when Is hovered will be ablero createa new list os musics na label like a album

 ![image](/img/preview.png)